syed-qasim/My-Portfolio/README.md

 ### License

-*This softwareis licensed under the MIT license.*
+*This software is licensed under the MIT license.*

 Copyright (c) 2017 **_Syed Qasim_**